SSWConsulting/SSW.Rules.Content/rules/automated-ui-testing-sparingly/rule.md

 ---
-seoDescription: "Automated UI testing should be used sparingly to ensure a balanced approach that maximizes efficiency and minimizes unnecessary complexity."
+seoDescription: Automated UI testing should be used sparingly to ensure a balanced approach that maximizes efficiency and minimizes unnecessary complexity.
 type: rule
 title: Do you remember to use automated UI testing sparingly?
 uri: automated-ui-testing-sparingly